HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipTrackViz_README.txt

 Because the values on the x- and y- axes must be paired, only certain combinations of parameters work.
 The track type (e.g. "shrinkage") must be the same for x- and y- axes.

+Note that the frame range specified in 3 is ignored; tracks from the range used in the post-processing step are used.

 ---------------------------------------------------------------------------